TotallyInformation/node-red-contrib-uibuilder/README.md

 - Currently, when you send a msg to a node instance, the msg is sent to **all** front-end clients connected to that url.
 There is, as yet, no way to send to a single front-end client.
 - Currently the _forward_ setting does nothing.
+- Currently, it doesn't appear possible to remove routes from Express v4 dynamically.
+  Some get removed and some don't, it's about the best I can do unless someone has a better idea.
+  This means that you get redundant routes when you redeploy the node instance.
+Doesn't affect running but probably uses memory.

 ## To Do